Why Saving for Your Kid's College isn’t a Pass-Fail Proposition

 Before we dive into some practical budgeting tips to address this topic, let’s pour out some whole milk for the unique struggle that is saving while also supporting a family.

-A big part of the problem is that kids create a financial double whammy, Bryan says.
+A big part of the problem is that kids create a financial double whammy.
 They appear suddenly and start demanding, among other things, a share of your limited money supply.
 At the same time, they introduce a series of potential new savings goals.
 Think not only a college education but more immediate big ticket items like braces.

 When you heap these goals on top of your pre-existing ones, it can quickly feel overwhelming.

 So how do you save for them all?
-Bryan suggests you don’t.
-Pick and prioritize only a handful, he advises, then define those goals more clearly.
-While this is a personal decision, his recommended order of importance for clients usually goes something like:
+We suggest you don’t.
+Pick and prioritize only a handful, then define those goals more clearly.
+While this is a personal decision, your order of importance may look something like this:

 1. Retirement (contribute just enough to get your employer’s full 401(k) match, assuming they offer one)